Our founder is Mr. Douglas Tong. He has been teaching kenjutsu (classical Japanese swordsmanship) since his return to

-- Ono-ha Itto Ryu under Master Takemi Sasamori in Setagaya-ku, Tokyo.
+- Ono-ha Ittō Ryu under the late Master Takemi Sasamori in Setagaya-ku, Tokyo

-Mr. Tong studied the style of Ono-ha Itto Ryu (the famous One-Sword style) under the direct instruction of Master Takemi Sasamori and his son-in-law at Reigakudo for a few years.
+Mr. Tong studied the style of Ono-ha Ittō Ryu (the famous One-Sword style) under the direct instruction of Master Takemi Sasamori (the 17th generation Headmaster) and his son-in-law at Reigakudo for a few years.
+The Ono-ha Ittō Ryu style of swordsmanship gained fame and prominence throughout Japan when its headmaster Ono Tadaaki was appointed the swordsmanship instructor to the second Tokugawa shogun, Tokugawa Hidetada.
+Ono-ha Ittō Ryū became an official kenjutsu school of the Tokugawa shogunate.
+Modern kendo grew out of Ittō Ryu and many of the techniques used and principles observed in kendo derive from this style.
+It is not surprising that in Japan, many senior kendo practitioners also study Ittō Ryu.
 Master Sasamori’s generosity allowed Mr. Tong the unique opportunity to study this renowned style through private one-on-one lessons with only the teacher and himself and developed in him a great appreciation for the beauty of this art.

-- Muso Shinden Eishin Ryu iaido under Master Toshihiko Izawa in Fujisawa-shi.
+- Muso Shinden Eishin Ryu under Master Toshihiko Izawa in Fujisawa-shi

-Mr. Tong studied the beautiful art of Muso Shinden Eishin Ryu iaido (the art of the draw and cut) as a direct student of Master Toshihiko Izawa (7th dan kendo, 7th dan iaido).
-Mr. Tong has a nidan (2nd dan) in iaido (Zen Nippon Kendo Renmei – All Japan Kendo Federation).
+Mr. Tong studied the beautiful art of Muso Shinden Eishin Ryu iaido as a direct student of Master Toshihiko Izawa (7th dan kendo, 7th dan iaido).
+Iaido is a sword art that emphasizes being aware and capable of quickly drawing the sword and responding to a sudden attack.
+Because it is associated with the smooth, controlled movements of drawing the sword, cutting the opponent down, and then replacing the sword in the scabbard, iaido has been coined “the art of the draw and cut”.
+Mr. Tong has a nidan (2nd degree black belt) in iaido.
 He was tested at the Kanagawa Prefectural Gradings in Yokohama.
 Being fortunate to be a member of a small class of only 4 students, Mr. Tong received very personalized instruction for many years directly from Izawa Sensei.

-- Yagyu Shinkage Ryu (Ohtsubo Branch) under the late Master Masao Mutoh in Zushi-shi.
+- Yagyu Shinkage Ryu under the late Master Masao Mutoh in Zushi-shi